perigrin/mx-declare-weasels/README.md

 sugary syntax from [`MooseX::Declare`][3]

 Now in the [code I pilfered the algorithm][4] from we have some global parameters.
 [Matt Trout][11] likes to call Singleton objects "God" objects, so we'll just borrow that nomenclature here.
-(The irony of having evolutionary code need a GOD doesn't hurt either).
+Technically this isn't a Singleton either, but we're gonna abuse things a bit for the sake of a pun.

     class GOD {
         use constant TARGET        => 'METHINKS IT IS LIKE A WEASEL';